costoffreedom/costoffreedom-book/book/epilogue/internal-freedom.md

 <p>I am alive.
 I am grateful to be alive.
 I smile.
 I want to share this
 happiness.
 With anyone.
 I may lean on the left side of politics, and you may lean on the right side.
-It doesn't show on your face when I meet you in the street.
+It doesn’t show on your face when I meet you in the street.
 We smile to each other.
 We exchange a salute.
 We start talking.
 During the course of the conversation, you hint to me of your political leaning.
 I frown.
 You hold your words.
-I'm sorry: the radical in me took over the human for a moment.
-I'd like to continue the conversation, why not?
-But I can't find my words.
-A second of silence and we're already out of sync.
+I’m sorry: the radical in me took over the human for a moment.
+I’d like to continue the conversation, why not?
+But I can’t find my words.
+A second of silence and we’re already out of sync.
 I have a doubt.
 Something in my past prevents me from connecting to you.
 Something in your past prevents you from connecting with me.
 We depart from each other.
 Both of us suffer a pinch of sadness.</p>

 <p>I am alive.
 I am grateful to be alive.
 I smile.
 I want to share this
 happiness.
 With anyone.
 I may lean on the left side of the political spectrum, and you may lean on the right side.
-It doesn't show on your face when I meet you in the street.
+It doesn’t show on your face when I meet you in the street.
 We smile to each other.
 We exchange a salute.
 We start talking.
 During the course of the conversation, you hint to me of your political leaning.
 I frown.
 You hold your words.
-"Oh," I shrug, "our paths may diverge on this topic, but I'm grateful we can share this moment together and learn from a different perspective."
+“Oh,” I shrug, “our paths may diverge on this topic, but I’m grateful we can share this moment together and learn from a different perspective.”
 A second of silence, and you smile.
-"Let's walk together," you propose.</p>
+“Let’s walk together,” you propose.</p>

 <p>I smile back at you.
 Something in my past was triggered, I felt it in
 my heart.
 Something in your past let you leave the difference